-Procuring Infrastructure Technology
+Procuring Infrastructure Technology for Clients

 How we procure infrastructure technology will influence the whole life value of that technology and the benefits it will bring.
 Issues such as data security, interoperability and value for money all need to be considered and a procurement approach developed that best meets the needs of the contracting authority.

 The procurement strategy will be influenced by several factors and the contracting authority should comply with best practice and any applicable procurement regulations.
 Suitable advice should be sought from within the organisation (Procurement/Legal/ IT /Facilities etc) and can be supplemented by external consultancy advice as required.